transkatgirl/Tapestry-Loom/Manual.md

 ### Shortcuts

 Tapestry Loom has various keyboards shortcuts which can allow the user to more quickly execute common actions.
-You can click on a shortcut's button to change it, and you can press escape while editing a shortcut to reset it to it's default value.
+You can click on a shortcut's button to change it, and you can press escape while editing a shortcut to clear the keybind.

 On MacOS, shortcuts containing Ctrl can be triggered using either the control or command keyboard buttons.